Vertical representation of $C^{\infty}$-words: Introduction

-This mysterious self-generating word is far to be well understood, and several longstanding conjectures on its structure remain unproved.
-Kimberling \cite{Ki79} asked whether the Kolakoski word is recurrent and whether the set of its factors is closed under complement (swapping of $1$'s and $2$'s).
-Dekking \cite{De80} observed that the latter condition implies the former, and introduced an operator on finite words, called \emph{the derivative}, that consists in discarding the first and/or the last run if these have length $1$ and then applying the run-length encoding.
-For example, the derivative of $2122$ is $12$.
-The set of words that are derivable arbitrarily many times over $\Sigma$, denoted by $\C$, is then closed under complement and reversal, and contains the set of factors of the Kolakoski word.
-Therefore, one of the most important open problems about the Kolakoski word is to decide whether all the words in $\C$ occur as factors in the Kolakoski word:
+In order to study the finite factors of the Kolakoski word, the operator $\Delta$ is not convenient, since it does not preserve the set of factors.
+For example, $121$ is a factor of $\Kola$ but $\Delta(121)=111$ is not.
+For this reason, we use the operator $D$, called \emph{the derivative} in \cite{De80} but, as an anonymous referee pointed out, yet introduced in \cite{Ol} under the name of \emph{proper exponent block}, that consists in discarding the first and/or the last letter in $\Delta(w)$ if these are equal to $1$.
+For example, the derivative of $121$ is $D(121)=1$, while the derivative of $12$ is $\epsilon$, the empty word.
+The set of finite words over $\Sigma=\{1,2\}$ that are derivable arbitrarily many times over $\Sigma=\{1,2\}$ is called \emph{the set of $\C$-words}.
+It is closed under complement and reversal, and contains the set of factors of the Kolakoski word.
+Thus, one of the most important open problems about the Kolakoski word is to decide whether all the $\C$-words occur as factors in $\Kola$: